 If you are one of these women who is eager to get back in the gym and exercise after breast augmentation, your cosmetic surgeon would advise you to take it slowly.
 Immediately following any surgical procedure, your body is in a sort of recovery mode.
 This means it is necessary to allow your body the time to adjust to the new breast size and allow the incisions to heal properly.

 While you can’t take up jogging a day after your surgery, you should be able to begin walking around and improving your body’s mobility.
 Even if you are still experiencing discomfort, simply walking to the mailbox and back may be enough.

 As the days go on and you feel more comfortable with your new frame and the speed of healing, you can begin to slowly increase your physical activity.
-It’s always important, however, to listen to your body and follow any individual aftercare instructions your plastic surgeon gives you.
+It’s always important, however, to listen to your body and follow any individual aftercare instructions your surgeon gives you.
 Several days after your surgery, you may feel ready to take longer walks.
 As you return to work, your regular activities will increase and your metabolism will also rise with the increased movement.

 After a period of several weeks, you can begin to work in more of your regular workout routine with care.
 It is important to wear a supportive bra and to not push yourself.
 While kickboxing may not yet be an option, many types of cardio like riding a stationary bike may now be possible.

 Usually after eight weeks or so, you should be able to fully return to your workout routine.
 If you would like to learn more about breast implant surgery and your options for exercise after breast augmentation, please contact Seattle cosmetic surgeon Dr. Jonov.